Fundraising terms and conditions

 We advise that you complete a risk assessment for any activity involving others outside of your household to make sure you are highlighting and mitigating any risks.
 This doesn’t have to be scary or complicated but writing it down will help you work through your options and help others to feel confident you're keeping everyone safe.
 There are a lots of tools online to help you including Resource Centre’s guide to risk assessments for community groups.
 The Association of Event Organisers has produced specific Covid-19 guidance for events which you may also find useful.

 The reopening of shops and facilities has brought very mixed feelings across the community.
 The fact that you might be desperate to see other people in real life doesn’t mean your loved ones feel the same.
-Also, an individual’s financial circumstances may have changed during lockdown and they may not be able to support you as they would like to.
+Also, an individual’s financial circumstances may have changed and they may not be able to support you as they would like to.
 Please bear in mind that if your activity is taking place in public you will need to take into account the rules of your location, and that these may differ from the minimum legal standards.

 We know many people have missed seeing friends and family during the pandemic and also how much hugging means to so many of us.
 Please do stay within your government’s guidance on distancing and the number of people who are allowed to meet - be mindful that this varies across the UK.
 You shouldn’t fundraise in enclosed spaces where social distancing can’t be maintained.